Discover the Joy of Intuitive Eating

 Unlike IE, diets are generally restrictive by nature, and this can lead to a problematic cycle that goes something like this:****

-- We start following an overly rigid diet (ignoring our hunger cues and cravings)
+- Start following an overly rigid diet (ignoring our hunger cues and cravings)

-- We break the diet and give in to our cravings
+- Break the diet and give in to our cravings

-- We feel failure, shame, and other negative emotions
+- Feel failure, shame, and other negative emotions

-- We respond to these emotions by overeating or indulging in the food we were trying to avoid (e.g., gluten, sugar, dairy, etc.)
+- Respond to these emotions by overeating or indulging in the food we were trying to avoid (e.g., gluten, sugar, dairy, etc.)

-- Eventually, we break the diet again and so the cycle continues.
+- Eventually break the diet again, continuing the cycle